cal-cs184-student/hw-webpages-sp24-RuhaoT/docs/Homework1/Task1.md

 If $P_0(x_0,y_0)$ and $P_1(x_1,y_1)$ are two points on the line, then $dX = x_1 - x_0$, $dY = y_1 - y_0$.

-If $L$ yields all positive results for the three edge, then the sample position is considered insde the triangle.
+If $L$ yields all positive results for the three edge, then the sample position is considered inside the triangle.
 When $L = 0$, the sample position is on the edge.
-Both situation the sample position should be colored.
+Both situations the sample position should be colored.

-Though the above method, whether each pixel's color could be determind through a one-time iteration.
+Through the above method, each pixel's color could be determined through a one-time iteration.

 ```cpp
     // Step 2: Iterate through all the pixels in the bounding box